-distributions G. In Section 5 we do it analytically for the results where a proof is feasible despite the lack of a closed-form bidding function.11 In Section 6 we start by showing the existence of a pure symmetric equilibrium for the general model;12 we then numerically approximate the bidding function for some general examples and show the robustness of the results for the general case.
-All proofs are relegated to Appendix A.1 and a summary of all key formulas can be found in Appendix A.2.
+The rest of the paper is structured as follows.
+In Section 4, we present the main results and insights for the main model described above.
+Then, in Sections 5 and 6 we show the robustness of our results in more general settings that include a larger number of advertisers and arbitrary distributions G. In Section 5 we do it analytically for the results where a proof is feasible despite the lack of a closed-form bidding function.8 In Section 6 we start by showing the existence of a pure symmetric equilibrium for the general model;9 we then numerically approximate the bidding function for some general examples and show the robustness of the results for the general case.
+All proofs are relegated to Appendices A.1 and B.1 and a summary of all key formulas can be found in Appendix B.2.
+Lastly, in Appendix B.3 we analyze a variation of the model, where the impression is sold with a first-price auction instead of a second-price auction, and we show the robustness of the main results.

-4 Analysis and Main Intuitions
+4 Analysis and Main Insights

 In this section, we start with the main model with two advertisers.
 In subsection 4.1 we consider the common-value case (CV) and in subsection 4.2 we consider the independent-values case (IV).
-In subsection 4.3 we compare and discuss the differences between the common-value and independent-values cases in terms of publisher's revenue, conversion rates, and advertisers' payoffs.
+In subsection 4.3 we compare and discuss the differences between the common-value and independentvalues cases in terms of publisher's revenue, conversion rates, and advertisers' payoffs.